Mihndim2020/My-Ruby-Linter-/README.md

 - To run the program on your local machine, follow the steps below

 ### Prerequisites
-- Laptop with an operating installed
+- Laptop with an operating system installed
 - Access to the internet
-- Intall Ruby Programming Language(Ruby v 2.7.0)
+- Install Ruby Programming Language(Ruby v 2.7.0)
-- gem colorized
+- Install gem colorized

 ### Usage
 - Clone this repository to your local machine by the entering this command on your terminal: git clone https://github.com/Mihndim2020/My-Ruby-Linter-/tree/my_linters